Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 But I still owed 2BitWizard a feedback.
 Because yes, I'm an old-fashioned guy with principles.

 To my big surprise, the main branch stayed nearly inactive after the initial commits.
 Out of curiosity, I've decided to restart the mod from zero, alone with my workbench, putting aside my pre-release boards that I was unable to populate anymore.
 I wanted to confirm that it was possible to make the project with the only informations, gerbers and schematics provided in the main repository.
 I found inconsistencies.
 I had to seek for external help and needed cross validation (see the acknowledgements).
-I had to fix important things.
+I had to fix important things (confirmed by the original author since).

 So.